 Always ask about military discounts, but look for other discounts too!

 Military discounts are wonderful, but they aren’t the only game in town.
 Coupon codes, sales and discount travel sites may give you a better deal than a military discount would.
 For example, my husband and I have gone on quite a few “dream” vacations that would have been just that without the help of discount sites.
 We’ve used Groupon and Living Social to go to London, Rome, Barcelona and Ireland.
 Those trips were wonderful, with lodging, airfare, transportation and a few adventures included, and we were able to afford them solely because they were so heavily discounted.
-Taken advantage of coupons and offers can really help bring down the cost of a vacation.
-In fact, we’ve been considering looking at some fly cruise offers online to see if we could visit some new places at an even lower price.
+Taking advantage of coupons and offers can really help bring down the cost of a vacation.

 Oftentimes hotels have deals with popular tourist destinations that will give you a discount or package a few attractions together at a lower rate.
 Additionally, hotels may be able to help you skip lines or book tours that are usually fairly crowded.